Azure/ALZ-Bicep/infra-as-code/bicep/modules/hubNetworking/README.md

 New-AzResourceGroupDeployment @inputObject
 ```

+4. Duplicate the [parameters file](https://github.com/Azure/ALZ-Bicep/blob/main/infra-as-code/bicep/modules/hubNetworking/parameters/hubNetworking.parameters.all.json) and create a new file for the additional hub in the *eastus2* region **hubNetworking.parameters.all.eastus2.json**.
-1. Create a new parameters file with the values of the second region.
+5. Edit the new parameters file with the needed configuration.
-2. Deploy the `hubNetworking` module to deploy the second hub in the *eastus2* region.
+6. Deploy the `hubNetworking` module to deploy the second hub in the *eastus2* region using the new parameters file.

 > **NOTE:**
 > If you have set the parameter `parDdosEnabled` to true and deployed a DDoS Network Protection Plan, make sure to set this parameter to false when deploying additional regions to avoid creating multiple plans.
 You will have to manually enable this plan for the additional hub networks you deploy.